 He is a two-time finalist for the National Magazine Awards, a two-time finalist for the Livingston Award for reporting, a finalist for the Al Neuharth Innovation in Investigative Journalism award, and a winner of the Clark/Payne Award for science writing.
 His writing has been selected for numerous anthologies, including The Best American Magazine Writing 2010, The Best of Technology Writing 2006 and 2010, The Best American Nonrequired Writing 2010, and The Best American Science Writing 2012.
 His 2009 Wired cover story “Vanish,” about his attempt to disappear and the public’s effort to find him, was selected as one of the 20 best stories in the magazine’s history.

-On the side, Evan also serves as the story editor for Pop-Up Magazine, the world’s first live magazine and one of the country’s most successful literary events, and is the co-host of the Longform Podcast.
+Evan was also the founding story editor for Pop-Up Magazine, the world’s first live magazine and one of the country’s most successful literary events (which now includes the National Magazine Award-winning California Sunday Magazine).

-A native of Atlanta, Georgia, he has a degree in environmental science and policy from Duke University, and currently lives in Brooklyn.
+A native of Atlanta, Georgia, he currently lives in Brooklyn, New York.